ArisBar/starter-academic/content/publication/melonic/index.md

 publication: "Letters in Mathematical Physics 104 8, 1003-1017"
 publication_short: "Letters in Mathematical Physics, 2014"

-abstract: Group field theories have recently been shown to admit a 1/N expansion dominated by so-called `melonic graphs', dual to triangulated spheres.
+abstract: "Group field theories have recently been shown to admit a 1/N expansion dominated by so-called \"melonic graphs\"', dual to triangulated spheres.
 In this note, we deepen the analysis of this melonic sector.
 We obtain a combinatorial formula for the melonic amplitudes in terms of a graph polynomial related to a higher dimensional generalization of the Kirchhoff tree-matrix theorem.
 Simple bounds on these amplitudes show the existence of a phase transition driven by melonic interaction processes.
-We restrict our study to the Boulatov-Ooguri models, which describe topological BF theories and are the basis for the construction of four dimensional models of quantum gravity.
+We restrict our study to the Boulatov-Ooguri models, which describe topological BF theories and are the basis for the construction of four dimensional models of quantum gravity."

 # Summary.
 An optional shortened abstract.
 summary: "Letters in Mathematical Physics, 2014"